 Layer 1 - Oats:

 - a couple dragonfruit slices

-- The first thing to do to create these pink dragonfruit overnight oats is to prepare the oats.
-Do this by mixing the rolled oats with the chia seeds, adding the milk and honey ( or alternative sweetener) and stir well.
+- Mix the rolled oats with the chia seeds, add the milk and honey (or alternative sweetener) and stir well.
 Set aside to soak for at least 10 min or, for best results, keep in the fridge overnight.

 - To prepare the yogurt topping, mash the dragonfruit and mix it well with the yogurt.
 You could also blend the fruit if wanting a really smooth consistency.